India’s CoinDCX Suffers $44 Million Sophisticated Hack

 Industry Reactions

-The crypto community is divided in its response.
-Some applaud the exchange’s quick acknowledgment and commitment to covering losses, while others question the delay in disclosure and broader vulnerabilities.
+The crypto community was divided in response.
+While some applaud the exchange’s quick acknowledgment and commitment to covering losses, others question the delay in action and vulnerability.

 “Exchanges must prioritize real-time monitoring over post-hack damage control.
 The 17-hour gap is unacceptable,” said Nischal Shetty, founder of rival blockchain platform Shardeum, speaking to CoinDesk.